EmperorDan/ZSL/ZSL.md

 - To educate students about climate change.
 - To make it interactive for the kids to enjoy.
 - To raise awareness and how they can help stop climate change.
+- Create a game on the IOS platform.
+- Make game compatible for an IPAD.
+- 4 unique habitats have to be included in the game.
+- Create a demo of are design and present are ideas to ZSL.

+### Objectives:
+- We will take notes during the whole process for future reference, and understanding.
+- During meetings with ZSL ask about their audience in detail.
+Take notes.
+- Research in detail the habitats and products involved with this project.
+- Matthew Kaptur and olliver slape will be creating animations.
+- I will be designing the animal characters.
+This task is not a priority.
+- We will research UI assets so that we can cut are design time in half.
+- We will speak with the college to try to organise the use of their IPADs.
+- Research the compatibility of the sofware we will be using.

 ### User and software Requirements:
 - Educational game.